darwyn123/ticket-lifecycle/README.md

 </p>

 - To view tickets that have been closed, Agents can:
-    - Navigate to Tickets -> Closed -> and then click the appropriate time frame that this ticket is from.
+    - Navigate to Tickets -> Closed -> and then click the appropriate time frame that the ticket is from.

 <p>
 <img <img width="844" height="266" alt="Check Closed Tickets" src="https://github.com/user-attachments/assets/bdb4f585-bd9d-4bc4-af8b-b1dd9a3e14b3" />